koenraadvanmeerbeek/sGlobe-website/content/home/recent.md

   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
+  count = 5

+  # Choose how many pages you would like to offset by
-  count = 0
+  offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

-  # Show a "See all pages" link underneath the featured content?
-  link_to_archive = false

   # Filter posts by a taxonomy term.
   [content.filters]